No winner yet in cliffhanger presidential election; Trump falsely asserts fraud and makes a claim of victory

 The election took place amid a once-in-a-century pandemic that has killed more than 232,000 people in the United States and upended the economy.
 The number of cases has surged across the country, including in many of the political battleground states, and public health experts have been warning that the spread could worsen heading into winter.

-But Trump — whose handling of the crisis is a top reason he had trailed Biden in the polls for so many months — has been insisting on the campaign trail that the country is “rounding the curve” on the virus.
-The president also has been promising that a vaccine and various therapeutics will soon be widely available, which is more optimistic than the timelines provided by health officials.
+But Trump — whose handling of the crisis is a top reason he had trailed Biden in the polls for so many months — insisted on the campaign trail that the country is “rounding the curve” on the virus.
+The president also promised that a vaccine and various therapeutics will soon be widely available, which is more optimistic than the timelines provided by health officials.

 With voter turnout on pace to break historic records, Biden wagered that legions of women and minority voters who have recoiled from Trump’s divisive conduct in office would bring an end to his tumultuous presidency.
 The former vice president offered himself as a healer with the compassion and empathy he said was needed to usher in an era of civility and restore the soul of America.